DavidDock/bodyweight-home-fitness/README.md

 ## **Imagery** ##

-The images where carefully chosesn to match the breif of the website, simple, over-whelming but are distinctiv.
+The images where carefully chosesn to match the breif of the website, simple, not over-whelming but are distinctive.
 The images in the home page and contact response page are subtle in colour but are in keeping of the culture of the audience.
 The exercise images are agian simple but easy to digest.

 ## **Wireframes**